 “Adam, where are you?” he asks (Gen 3:9).
 Obviously, God is not asking for physical directions.
 He is asking an emotional and relational question.
 In Genesis 3:13, he asks Eve, “What is this you have done?”
 Do you see the nature of these questions?
 They drive Adam and Eve to examine their hearts, to respond to God with the story.
 He is not interested just with facts, but the heart behind the facts.

 Scripture makes no attempt to cover up his emotions.
 God lamented to the core of his holy being.
 And yet, in his relentless pursuit of relationship, he found one man to commune with.
 Noah built the ark according to God’s instruction.
 He trusted that somehow water would rise and swallow the earth.
-And “Noah did all that God commanded him” (Gen 6:22).
+And “Noah did everything just as God commanded him” (Gen 6:22).
 Mankind’s sin pierced God’s heart, and yet he mercifully saved one man and his family from the flood.
 Because they believed and trusted him, and God continued what he had begun: a relationship of love with his creation.

 Some believe the “mean, vengeful God” lives in the Old Testament, while the “meek and lowly Jesus” who is a different God, lives in the New Testament.
 Not only is that false theologically, it is not the storyline of the Old Testament at all.
 The Old Testament reveals a God who indeed promises judgment on unfaithful and disobedient people.
 The prophets, both major and minor, write about God’s anger toward sin.